kamiyama-fol/youtube_downloader/venv/share/doc/yt_dlp/README.txt

     reduce the number of requests needed or avoid some rate-limiting, they could cause issues such as missing formats or metadata.
 See
     #860 and #12826 for more details
+-   webpage_skip: Skip extraction of embedded webpage data.
+One or both of player_response, initial_data.
+These options are for testing purposes and don't skip any network requests
 -   player_params: YouTube player parameters to use for player requests.
     Will overwrite any default ones set by yt-dlp.
 -   player_js_variant: The player javascript variant to use for